 The Selection– A little less known series, but the best read out of all four books.
 Once I got my hands on it I couldn’t put The Selection down.
 The Selection does focus a bit more on the Romance aspect of things (can anyone say love triangle?), but the main character, America, is a witty, sharp-minded, and funny character/narrator.
 There are three books in this series so far, but Kiera Cass, the author, announced two more books in the series coming out in 2015.
 My friend and I can’t wait and are pretty much having a countdown until the release.

 Cinder– Cinder is a cyborg and one of the best mechanic’s out there.
 Woah, that’s one interesting main character.
 There is a reason the Author chose the name Cinder, because Cinder is put into a story similar to Cinderella’s.
 Terrible home life, with no friends and no family.
 However, unlike Cinderella, Cinder isn’t this nice, pretty girl who sings all day about lollipops and rainbows (have I mentioned she’s a cyborg).
 The book itself is beautifully written and the plot is so amazing it’s hard to explain.
 The three books in this series (fourth coming out in 2015) follow the theme of old fairy tales made new.
 (Scarlet: Little Red Riding Hood, Cress: Rapunzel).
 All three books have minimal romance but lots of adventures.
 Age appropriateness: 13+ (I recommend for teens 15+ however, due to the fact the main characters are all 16 or older).

 Wowza!
-Hazel did a great job with those reviews, don’t ya think?!
+My daughter did a great job with those reviews, don’t ya think?